Local code of corporate governance 2020/2021

 The Council takes its Corporate Governance arrangements seriously and, as a result, has put in place a rigorous process of reviewing the arrangements on a regular basis.
 The process of review is set out below:

-The Full Council has a responsibility to act upon the recommendations made by the Corporate Overview and Scrutiny Panel, (COSP) via the Cabinet, in relation to the Council’s Local Code of Corporate Governance (LCCG).
+Council has a responsibility to act upon the recommendations made by the Audit & Governance Committee via the Cabinet, in relation to the Council’s Local Code of Corporate Governance (LCCG).

 This will be subject to any such recommendations being made by Cabinet.

 Cabinet has overall responsibility, and will be the main member review, for the Council’s governance arrangements.
-However, Cabinet has delegated authority to the COSP to review and recommend approval of the Annual Governance Statement (AGS) to the Leader and Managing Director.
+However, Cabinet has delegated authority to the COSP to review and recommend approval of the Annual Governance Statement (AGS) to the Leader of the Council and the Chief Executive.

-The COSP will review on an annual basis the effectiveness of the Council’s corporate governance arrangements and will, where necessary, make recommendations to the Council and Cabinet on any issues arising.
-The COSP has the responsibility to:
+The Audit and Governance Committee will review on an annual basis the effectiveness of the Council’s corporate governance arrangements and will, where necessary, make recommendations to the Council and Cabinet on any issues arising.
+The Committee has the responsibility to:

-- review the annual report on corporate governance through the AGS and recommend to the Leader and Managing Director for approval and publication with the Annual Statement of Accounts,
+- review the annual report on corporate governance through the AGS and recommend to the Leader of the Council and the Chief Executive for approval and publication with the Annual Statement of Accounts,

 - oversee a comprehensive, inclusive and risk management approach to the AGS process,